1930 in baseball: Negro leagues final standings

-All Negro leagues standings below are per Seamheads.
+All Negro leagues standings below are per MLB and Seamheads.

 Negro National League final standings

 This was the eleventh of twelve seasons of the original Negro National League.
 This was the sixth split-season and fifth season in which a playoff was held to determine the pennant, for which the first half leader would be matched against the second half winner.
 St. Louis won the first half while Detroit won the second half.
 As such, they met for a best-of-seven Championship Series.
 The playoff was held September 13–22 and would see St. Louis would win the series in seven games to win their second pennant, their second ever in three years.